Path to the 2012 Farm Bill: Senate Draft Farm Bill – Local Food and Rural Development Drilldown

 - Most of the needed policy changes to the Rural Microentrepreneur Assistance Program are included in the draft bill, which is good news.
 However, the program receives no mandatory funding, a disappointing loss after the 2008 Farm Bill funded the program.
 Hopefully funding will be added as the Senate considers the new farm bill.

 - The Horticulture Title creates a study on local food production and program evaluation, which is critically important.
 Unfortunately, the study receives no mandatory funding.

 - The Specialty Crop Block Grant Program (SCBGP) receives a mandatory funding increase from $55 million to $70 million per year, however none of the Local Farms, Food and Jobs Act’s no-cost local food policy asks were included.
 In particular, we support an allocation of program funding for locally marketed specialty crops.

-Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Research, Education & Extension, Risk Management, Rural Development
+Beginning and Minority Farmers, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Risk Management, Rural Development